-The department utilized a three platoon system, with each platoon rotating through a 24 hour on duty and 48 hour off duty schedule.
+The department utilized a three platoon system, with each platoon rotating through a 24-hour on-duty and 48-hour off-duty schedule.
 Each platoon has a chain of command with the Battalion Chief being established as the platoon supervisor.
-The Battalion Chief’s quarters are located on Main Street.
+The Battalion Chief's quarters are located on Main Street.
 In addition to the Battalion Chief, two Fire Lieutenants manage the fire companies and report to the Battalion Chief.
-Average daily staffing is 7.5 personnel per day for emergency responses and other duties.
+The average daily staffing is 7.5 personnel per day for emergency responses and other duties.

 We hope you find it easy to navigate and informative.
 The web page will be updated regularly to keep the public informed of the happenings within the fire department.
 Please come back and visit us again to see what's new and if you wish, stop by either of our fire stations for a visit and tour.

 Over the years the Danville Fire Department has worked very hard to provide the highest quality of service to the people of the City of Danville.
 We have an outstanding group of firefighters who work hard and train diligently.
 They take great pride in both the services they provide and in our department.
 They consistently push for innovation and excellence!
 Our City government supports the fire department 100%, and due to this reason, the fire department has been able to accomplish a tremendous amount of improvements within the last five years.
 We look forward to our continued growth and development as a department and a viable economic factor within the city.